Table of Contents

 Moving on to the disadvantages you might have to face when incorporating an LLC in Delaware.

 Henry incorporated an LLC in Delaware for taxation purposes.
 However, he wants to do business in Ohio – a different state.
-In order to do this, Henry has to register his company as a “foreign corporation” in Ohio.
+To do this, Henry has to register his company as a “foreign corporation” in Ohio.

 Not only does this result in dual registration, but it also forces Henry to create 2 reports each year.
 In simple terms, Henry has to file 2 state tax returns and pay for 2 sets of filing fees as well as renewal fees.

 But the story doesn’t end here.
-Henry also has to maintain 2 registered agents or even 2 attorneys in each state.
+Henry must also maintain 2 registered agents or even 2 attorneys in each state.

 - Series LLC has higher administrative costs as there are several series within the umbrella company.
 Accounting costs can be increased because of the unfamiliarity of the accountants with the structure.